aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/590_cicd-app/sample-app.md

 Interrupt the port forwarding with ctrl-c if necessary.

-**The following destroy operaton make take up to 12 minutes as it deletes the ingress and ALB**
+**The following destroy operation make take up to 12 minutes as it deletes the ingress and ALB**

 ```bash
 terraform destroy -auto-approve